danskespil/gradle-plugin-terraform/README.md

 * get (called tfGet)

 and some tasks that are not terraform tasks
-* clean (called tfClean, removes output files from plan.
+* tfClean (tfClean task is executed with you execute clean task.
+It cleans the output files created by tfPlan.
 If you do not want it, disable it with tfClean.enabled=false)

 you call them like this
 ```text